hemachaitanya/Complete-Kubernetes/Notes.md

   - not based on equality

 - Replica Set is used by Deployment object
+- replicaset: howmany replicas do you want
+- Selector: How can i measure that number of replicas Running or not
+- Template: What do you want we created for the replicas of
+- some usefulcommands
+   * kubectl get rs
+   * kubectl get po --show-labels -w
+   * kubectl describe rs <Pod Name>

 - A deployment declaration in Kubernetes allows you to do app deployments and updates
 - When using the deployment object, you define the state of your application